jtpaasch/bap-kb/01-knowledge-base/01/README.md

 end
 ```

-Specify a type to uniquely tag the class:
+Then specify a type to uniquely tag the class:

 ```
 module Car = struct

   package = "my.org"
-  type tag
+  type tag = Car

 end
 ```

-Next, we need to specify a type for a sorting index, that can be used to index sub-classes.
-For this example, let's assume that we don't need to further sub-class.
-So, we'll use `unit` as the sort, since it has only one value (namely, `()`):
+Next, we need to specify a type for a sorting index, which can be used to index sub-classes.
+For this example, let's assume that we don't need further sub-classes.
+So, we'll just use `unit` as the sort, since it has only one value (namely, `()`):

 ```
 module Car = struct

   package = "my.org"
-  type tag
+  type tag = Car
   type sort = unit

 end